mgimond/Colby-summer-git-workshop-2021/git.md

 We now have three commits.
 How often you chose to commit a snapshot of your project is up to you.
-But it's usually good practice to grab snapshots at key developments in your work.
+But it's usually good practice to grab snapshots at key development stages of your work.

 It's not uncommon to end up with scores if not hundreds of commits.
 This makes navigating through the logs challenging.
 An alternative is to reduce each commit to  a single line in the log output.
 This can be done with the `--oneline` option.